 Pros and Cons of the Position

-If you’re still in high school, you can begin preparing for a career in applied behavior analysis by enrolling in advanced placement social science and natural science courses.
+For those still in high school, you can begin preparing for a career in applied behavior analysis by enrolling in advanced placement social science and natural science courses.
 To ensure that you get into a good college undergraduate program, it’s important to graduate from high school with a strong academic record.
 With a high GPA and a well-rounded extracurricular record throughout your undergraduate years, you can expect to be accepted by a highly ranked graduate program.
-Graduate students with strong academic records can usually pay for their education by working as teaching assistants.
-Upon graduation, you will need to complete a training program for applied behavior analysts in your state.
+High school students can also find volunteer or part-time job opportunities working with children with special needs to gain practical experience and make connections.

-According to the US Bureau of Labor Statistics, jobs in the field of special education are projected to increase by about eight percent over the next 10 years.
+They also predict that jobs in the field of special education are projected to increase by about eight percent over the next 10 years.
 Psychology careers are projected to grow by around 14 percent over the same period.
 As diagnosed cases of autism continue to increase, specialists in this field will have many job prospects.